Financial-Times/n-heroku-tools/README.md

   Commands:

-    deploy [options] [app]                              runs haikro deployment scripts with sensible defaults for Next projects test-urls [app]                                     Tests that a given set of urls for an app respond as expected.
+    deploy [options] [app]                              runs haikro deployment scripts with sensible defaults for Next projects test-urls [options] [app]                           Tests that a given set of urls for an app respond as expected.
 Expects the config file ./test/smoke.js to exist configure [options] [source] [target]               downloads environment variables from next-config-vars and uploads them to the current app download-development-keys [options]                 downloads development environment variables from next-config-vars and stores them in your home directory if a file doesn't already exist scale [options] [source] [target]                   downloads process information from next-service-registry and scales/sizes the application servers